-History of National Service and the Montana Commission National Service is the result of over 150 years of citizen engagement and philosophy rooted in the notion that citizens engaged in service is the key ingredient to democracy and achieving greater good.
+TO RECEIVE OUR MONTHLY NEWSLETTER: Email us at SERVE@MT.GOV or CLICK HERE To request the State Service Plan in an alternate format, request more information, share ideas, and ask questions, please call 406.444.9077 or email serve@mt.gov History of National Service and the Montana Commission National Service is the result of over 150 years of citizen engagement and philosophy rooted in the notion that service and devotion are key ingredients to democracy and achieving greater good.
 From William James's essay, the Moral Equivalent of War in 1910, to President Franklin D. Roosevelt's creation of the Civilian Conservation Corps in the 1930's, National Service has progressed and remained a legacy priority of the majority of America's 20th Century presidents.
 In the 1960's President John F. Kennedy established the Peace Corps, in 1964, President Lyndon B. Johnson worked with Congress to pass the Volunteers in Service to America (VISTA) Act.
-Senior Corps was originally mandated under the Domestic Volunteer Service Act of 1973.
+SeniorCorps was originally mandated under the Domestic Volunteer Service Act of 1973.
 In 1990, President George H. W. Bush signed the National and Community Service Act into law, establishing a Commission on National and Community Service.
 In 1993, President Bill Clinton amended President George H.W.
 Bush's legislation to create the Corporation for National and Community Service (CNCS) and ultimately expanded National Service.
 National Senior Service Corps, comprised of Foster Grandparent, Senior Companion, and Retired and Senior Volunteer Programs, was created under the Domestic Volunteer Service Act of 1973.
 National Senior Service Corps was reformed into Senior Corps under CNCS.
 The updated National and Community Service Act required each state to create a service commission to receive and administer federal funds for National Service programs.
 In 1994, the first cohort of AmeriCorps members began serving in Montana and across the country, and service continues today.
 On April 21, 2009, President Barack Obama signed the Edward M. Kennedy Serve America Act to reauthorize and further expand National Service programs.
 In 2018, CNCS implemented the Transformation and Sustainability Plan.
-The multifaceted Plan closed State Offices and created the Office of Regional Operations, consolidated Senior Corps into AmeriCorps Seniors, initiated rebranding, and more, https://americorps.gov/sites/default/files/documents/20180606CNCSTransformationandSustainabilityFinal.pdf Created in 1993 as a result of the National and Community Service Trust Act and the Montana Community Service Act, the Governor-appointed Montana Commission on Community Service and the Governor's Office of Community Service promote and expand National Service and volunteer opportunities in Montana.
+The multifaceted Plan created the Office of Regional Operations, consolidated Senior Corps into AmeriCorps Seniors, initiated rebranding, and more, https://americorps.gov/sites/default/files/ documents/20180606CNCSTransformationandSustainabilityFinal.pdf Created in 1993 as a result of the National and Community Service Trust Act and the Montana Community Service Act, the Governor-appointed Montana Commission on Community Service and the Governor's Office of Community Service promote and expand National Service and volunteer opportunities in Montana.
 Under Montana Code Annotated 90-14-104, the Commission on Community Service is staffed by the Governor's Office of Community Service (OCS).
-OCS is one of the offices within the Office of the Governor, and is administratively attached to the Montana Department of Labor and Industry.
-The Office is primarily funded by grants from AmeriCorps.
-To view Montana's state service profile, visit americorps.gov/national-service-report/mt Photo: Montana State Parks AmeriCorps Members getting ready to knock out some noxious weeds.
+While OCS is one of the offices within the Office of the Governor, OCS is administratively attached to the Montana Department of Labor and Industry.
+The Office is significantly funded by grants from AmeriCorps.
+To view Montana's state service profile, visit americorps.gov/national-service-report/mt Photo: Montana State Parks AmeriCorps members getting ready to knock out some noxious weeds.
 Photo Credit: Alyssa Mathieu